Veloxycare/veloxy/src/data/driverreq.md

    - A clean and comfortable interior.
    - Functional air conditioning and heating.
    - A fully functional GPS system (Mobile Devices).
+   - A vehicle no older than 15 years old.

 "
 - id: "6"